ahmedasem1991/Wajad/resources/docs/source/.compare.md

 };

 let body = {
-    "old_password": "debitis",
+    "old_password": "at",
-    "new_password": "eum",
+    "new_password": "aut",
-    "new_password_confirmation": "ut"
+    "new_password_confirmation": "corrupti"
 }

 fetch(url, {